 Since then we devoted all our waking hours to making comics.
 When we started we were both determined to make a living as writer and artist.
 But we had absolutely no idea if this was even possible or exactly how to go about it.
 Comics weren’t really respected back then.
 Most people thought they were just for kids, or plain trash.
 Initially in the UK and US, we were told that our work was too European or our comic was “the wrong size”, while in Europe, and in France particularly, that our comics were too Scottish, not enough this or not enough that.
 People kept on telling us we were doing the wrong thing with our lives: “You should get a proper job and make comics as a hobby!”
 But this only made us more determined, we felt the need to write and draw and were committed to making comics.
 Perhaps we had romanticised the idea of the starving artist, the hungry writer.
 The reality of penury could be harsh.
 Any money we made from a publication went straight into the next, and we lived below the breadline, sometimes even reaching for the jar of pennies.
 But it didn’t really bother us, we were caught up in the momentum of what we were doing and kept busy producing comics and trying to bring them to a wider audience, beyond the comic reading audience.

 After completing a longer Strange Weather Lately story arc, which we collected in two graphic novels in 1998-99, we were ready for a completely new project: Louis – Red Letter Day.
 The book was incredibly well received and attracted praise in broadsheets and style magazines, which was a really unusual thing for comics at the time.
 And we fell in love with the character, going on to create four more Louis titles.
-The Louis series of graphic novels (2000-2011) received three Eisner Awards nominations and featured in publications as diverse as New Internationalist, Publishers Weekly, The School Librarian, Art Review and Creative Review to name a few.
-Julie Burchill championed our work in her Guardian column, Libération called it “indispensable”, while Kodwo Eshun in i-D said it was: “like nothing else around”.
+The Louis series of graphic novels (2000-2011) received three Eisner Awards nominations and featured in publications as diverse as New Internationalist, Publishers Weekly, The Guardian, The School Librarian, Art Review and Creative Review to name a few.
+Libération called it “indispensable”, while Kodwo Eshun in i-D said it was: “like nothing else around”.
 The Comics Journal described the stories as “deceptively simple tales that manage to pierce directly to the heart of the human condition.”